 I fully agree with and believe Tuckman’s Theory of Group Development because I have first handedly experienced these stages myself.
 I also believe that the concepts in this theory can be applied to everyday life whether it is within work, school, or any group conscious or unconscious of the phases in this theory.
 When I first read a brief summary of Bruce Tuckman’s stages of change my immediate reaction was that I had previously experienced these stages first hand myself throughout my own treatment experience.
-Although these stages apply to the way dynamics of a group come to bloom, it can also apply to the stages in a process such as the treatment experience.
+Although these stages apply to the way the dynamics of a group come to bloom, it can also apply to the stages in a process such as the treatment experience.
 I can recall the honeymoon feeling of the forming stage, independent and watching others from the sidelines while remaining reserved about the main goal in mind which was sobriety and a relationship with God.
 As time went on I was given a role in the community and often argued certain rules and became defiant to change.
 After overcoming my storming phase of treatment I began to buy into the program, accepting the tasks that were being offered to me.
 I began to experience a positive attitude and a motivation for more status within the community, and this positivity led me to becoming a leader in the community both in treatment and out in the community of my city of San Diego.
 Today I often ask myself at whatever season of life I find myself in… “What stage am I in?” or better yet paying very close attention to the stages to come.

 By Naveed Etemadipour